gracefulife/clova-developer-guide/en/CIC/References/APIs/Clova.md

 ## DeleteReminder directive {#DeleteReminder}

-Instructs your client to delete a reminder.
+Instructs your client to delete reminders.
 When a DeleteReminder directive message is returned, have your client provide a proper interface for users so that they can delete reminders.

 ### Payload field